hburaktasyurek/monikit-gdpr-user-deletion/ADMIN_SETTINGS_README.md

 - Only users with `manage_options` capability can access
 - Password fields are handled securely
 - Required field validation on both client and server side
+- Rate limiting to prevent abuse
+- Input validation and sanitization

 ## 🐛 Troubleshooting